sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

-Applications of students from other Sapienza Master's Degrees or Specialistica (Master's degree in the former academic system) and applications for transfer from other universities, military academies or other higher education military institutions are subject to the Area Educational Board’s approval:
+Applications of students from other Sapienza Master's Degrees or Specialistica (Master's degree in the former academic system) and applications for transfer from other universities, military academies or other higher education military institutions are subject to the Area Educational Board's approval:
-- by assessing the possibility for a total or partial recognition of the student’s former academic career, thus by validating some or all passed exams, earned credits and related marks; in the case of transitions between former D.M.
+- by assessing the possibility for a total or partial recognition of the student's former academic career, thus by validating some or all passed exams, earned credits and related marks; in the case of transitions between former D.M.
 270 courses of the same class at least 50% of earned credits in each academic discipline (par.
-3 section 9 of the decree pertaining to Master’s Degrees) will be recognized;
+3 section 9 of the decree pertaining to Master's Degrees) will be recognized;
 - by indicating the year in which the student is going to be enrolled;
 - by determining any additional learning requirements;
 - by formulating a completion plan to acquire the degree